 - You could lose tax-sheltered investment growth due to improper withdrawal.

-To begin the Home Buyers’ Plan application process, you must first download and complete form T1036, headed ‘Home Buyers’ Plan (HBP) Request to make a withdrawal from an RRSP.’
+To begin the Home Buyers’ Plan application process, you must first download, and complete form T1036, the ‘Home Buyers’ Plan (HBP) Request to Withdraw Funds from an RRSP.’
 Area 1 must be completed by you, while Area 2 must be completed by the financial institution that holds your RRSP.

 How to Withdraw RRSP Funds Under the Home Buyers Plan

 Form T1036, Home Buyer’s Plan (HBP) Request to Withdraw Funds From an RRSP, is required to withdraw funds from your RRSPs under the HBP.